 type that can match patterns you provide and call corresponding functions accordingly.
 The functions have access

-along with a type that captures matches in the URI.
+to the Request and Response along with a type that captures matches in the URI.

 extern crate hyper;